 Meanwhile, change can start with our own individual actions.
 Loads of zero waste swaps are easy to achieve, replacing single-use items with those that you can reuse or last for longer.
 Have a browse of our complete list of zero-waste products, or look for a local or online zero-waste store to pick up the essentials.

-Fortunately, famous and significant personalities worldwide made statements in support of the importance of zero waste.
+Fortunately, famous and significant personalities worldwide made statements in support of the importance of zero waste from most recently to back throughout the history of zero waste.
 You can read some of their quotes below.

 It's always good news when companies start going green.
 We start supporting them and feel good because we are helping mother earth.
 Some are truthful, but others are just capitalizing on the increasing demand for eco-friendly alternatives.
 This tactic is called greenwashing, and it's tricking us.
 Thus, our efforts for the planet our wasted.